Staghorn sumac, also called vinegar sumac, is a short tree that grows in a roundish shape.

 Flowering – June to August

-It’s found very appealing for its red fruits, but sometimes becomes problematic because it spreads very fast.
+It’s found very appealing for its fuzzy red fruit clusters, but sometimes becomes problematic because it spreads very fast.

 How to plant staghorn sumac